jwplayer/applicaster-docs/_drafts/subscriptions.md

 | InPlayer            |        |                 |                      |                                                                   |
 | MPX                 |        |                 |                      |                                                                   |

-## How to support TVOD only videos?
+## TVOD only videos
-Sometimes customers need to pay for a video, even if they already have a subscription.
+Sometimes customers need to pay for a video, even if the customer already has a subscription.
 E.g. to support concepts like 'Premier Access': access to videos before they are provided to the all subscribers.

 This can be done by putting an exclamation mark `!` before the value .
 E.g. `!cleeng:S916977979_NL`.
 Applicaster will ignore the global subscription ids when checking if the user is entitled to access the video.